codejsha/algorithm-examples/README.md

 [English](README.md) | [Korean](README_ko-KR.md)

-This repository is an implementation of algorithms, data structures, and problem solving.
+This repository is an implementation of algorithms, data structures, and problem-solving.
 These are written in C++, Python, and Java, and each language uses the following test framework: [Google Test](https://google.github.io/googletest/)(C++), [pytest](https://docs.pytest.org/)(Python), [JUnit](https://junit.org/)(Java).
 Run tests to perform methods/functions on the algorithmic logic.
 GitHub Actions workflows that build and test code run manually.

 ## Project Environments